Things to do in Derry the ultimate guide

 Derry City centre is surrounded by ancient walls that were completed in 1619.
 The Derry Walls are 8 metres high and 9 metres thick.
 These are the only walls in Ireland to survive virtually intact today.
 The walk around the walls is approximately 1.5 kilometres long.

 Derry’s nickname, the Maiden City, derives from the fact that the walls have never been breached by an invader.
 However, as Adrian, our guide put it “these walls have divided us and will continue to do so until we deal with pulling down the parts that have been added to them”.

 We learned from Adrian that a large part of the issue of division is down to the fact that kids from protestant and Catholic families still divide themselves educationally by these so-called loyalties.

-An integrated education system is desperately needed with N. Ireland.
-Most citizens feel that with an integrated system, the old lines of protestant and Catholic will be breached and overcome and peace will then be long-lasting and not as temporary as they feel it is now.
+An integrated education system is desperately needed in N. Ireland.
+Most citizens feel that with an integrated system, the old lines of Protestantism and Catholicism will be breached and overcome and peace will then be long-lasting and not as temporary as they feel it is now.

 Visiting the Guildhall in Derry